 - Monitoring and Evaluation: KYAE is strongly committed to ongoing data analytics supporting local program success in producing quality student outcomes based on core indicators of performance.
 KYAE staff monitor, evaluate, share resources, and provide TA in a myriad of ways, both directly and indirectly.
 KYAE will coordinate with the Kentucky Center for Statistics (KYSTATS) to enhance the Adult Education Feedback Report to provide all stakeholders, specifically local providers visibility of their progress as well as areas for improvement as it relates to performance.
+Professional development, risks assessments, as well as a comprehensive program monitoring process are embedded with the overall monitoring and evaluation model.
 Presented below are some of KYAE's major monitoring, evaluation, and program support components. - KYAE's program administration, performance, and compliance (PAPC) Branch serves as the primary point of contact for local programs regarding performance and compliance with adult education requirements.
 KYAE provides information on state and federal policy and procedures; monitors and evaluates program compliance and performance and assists in data-informed analysis and program plans for development; provides local programs with information on best practices; and promote the efficient and effective use of resources.
 In accordance with monitoring requirements and based on progress towards MSG and State-Specific Requirements goals, PAPC Branch members as part of a Mobile Response Team will conduct on-site compliance visits, gathering information to ensure local provider compliance with all applicable laws, regulations and policies and in support of achieving performance goals.
-An end-of-year narrative is expected to be submitted by all local programs addressing end of year performance results and mitigation strategies if applicable based on the failure to achieve MSG targets, State Goals, or State-Specific Requirements. - Monitoring activities are conducted throughout the program year.
+An end-of-year narrative is

+- expected to be submitted by all local programs addressing end of year performance results and mitigation strategies if applicable based on the failure to achieve MSG targets, State Goals, or State-Specific Requirements. - Monitoring activities are conducted throughout the program year.
 Desktop compliance checks are performed quarterly and or as needed.
 Following a comprehensive review of KYAE's Kentucky Adult Education Reporting System, desk reviews are based on indicators that reflect meaningful and measurable achievement, and are aligned with established goals, and obtainable through KAERS.
 Additionally, a secondary data analysis further examines characteristics of performance.
 This action ensures that both KYAE and the local program directors are aware of and effectively use data to monitor program performance and accountability.